1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 which have significantly more overlap than the original strings.

-Thus when we construct our Document Term Matrix, lets calculate the TF-IDF score for N-Grams instead of words.
+Thus when we construct our Document Term Matrix, let's calculate the TF-IDF score for N-Grams instead of words.

 Finally, some code:
 Here’s the code for building a Document Term Matrix with N-Grams as column headers and TF-IDF scores for values: